ConstantinoSchillebeeckx/Techshop-EEE-201/chapter_2/README.md

 ## Part 2 - adding in a switch

 Let's make a slight modification to our circuit and add a momentary normally open switch.
-The way this switch or button works is that unless you press on it, no connection is made accross the terminals (this is known as normally open [NO])
+The way this switch or button works is that unless you press on it, no connection is made accross the terminals (this is known as normally open or NO)

 <p align="center">
     <img src="https://cdn.rawgit.com/ConstantinoSchillebeeckx/Techshop-EEE-201/master/chapter_2/Chapter-2-Part-2.svg">